niceguy4/ftp_download_large_files/README.md

 # ftp_download_large_files
 ## Download large files and keep connection alive over FTP TLS using Python's ftplib

-This python script connects to FTP server using TLS connection, downloads files one after another, and uses a separate processing thread to send the FTP server 'NOOP' data in an attempt to keep the server connection alive.
+This python script connects to FTP server using TLS connection, downloads files one after another, and uses a separate processing thread to send the FTP server 'NOOP' command to keep the server connection alive.

-The code may throw exceptions from ftplib ***and*** still continue with the download.
+Code may throw exceptions from ftplib ***and*** still continue with the download.

 FTP connects with TLS
 ```